-Making German Goulash is a satisfying and wholesome experience.
-Tender meat, infused with red wine and aromatic spices and herbs.
-Rindergulasch ( German beef goulash) is an easy meaty stew that can be prepared on the stove, slow cooker (affiliate link) / crockpot (affiliate link) or pressure cooker.
+Making German Goulash is a satisfying and wholesome experience—tender meat, infused with red wine and aromatic spices and herbs.
+Rindergulasch ( German beef goulash) is an easy meaty stew that can be prepared on the stove, slow cooker (affiliate link)/crockpot (affiliate link), or pressure cooker.

 No, goulash as a dish had its origins in nomadic times.
 However, it is mostly associated with Hungary, when it started cultivating paprika powder as a cheap alternative to pepper.

 Goulash was introduced to Germany via the Austrian-Hungarian empire.
-At first, it was known as a dish for the poor but then was associated with the military during the first world war.
+At first, it was known as a dish for the poor but then was associated with the military during the First World War.

 How to make German Goulash

 This is a recipe for an authentic German Goulash just as my mum makes it.
-Like many traditional recipes, every family in Germany has their own recipe that travels down generations and is adjusted to personal taste.
+Like many traditional recipes, every family in Germany has their recipe that travels down generations and is adjusted to personal taste.

 Ingredients: